 The editors of the Journal of Ideas in Health are responsible for deciding which of the manuscripts submitted to the journal are suitable for publication.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editor may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editor may confer with other editors or reviewers in making this decision.

 An editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Disclosure and conflicts of interest

-Unpublished materials disclosed in a submitted manuscript must not be used in an editor's research without the express written consent of the author.
+Unpublished materials disclosed in a submitted manuscript must not be used in an editor's research without the author's express written consent.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Editors should recuse themselves (i.e., should ask a co-editor, associate editor or other member of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
+Editors should recuse themselves (i.e., should ask a co-editor, associate editor, or other members of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
 Editors should require all contributors to disclose relevant competing interests and publish corrections if competing interests are revealed after publication.
 If needed, other appropriate action should be taken, such as the publication of a retraction or expression of concern.